-For more information on specifying protection codes, refer to the HP OpenVMS Guide to System Security.
-For more information on controlling queue operations through UIC-based protection, refer to the HP OpenVMS System Manager's Manual.
+For more information on specifying protection codes, see the HP OpenVMS Guide to System Security.
+For more information on controlling queue operations through UIC-based protection, see the HP OpenVMS System Manager's Manual.

-/RAD=n (Alpha/I64 only)
+/RAD=n

 Specifies the RAD number on which to run batch jobs assigned to the queue.
-The RAD value is validated as a positive integer between 0 and the value returned by the \$GETSYI item code, SYI\$ RAD MAX RADS.
+The RAD value is validated as a positive integer between 0 and the value returned by the \$GETSYI item code, SYI\$RAD_MAX_RADS.